-Please note: GBC provides only a courtesy review of the Faculty Consulting Agreement to highlight some potential conflicts between the Agreement and the faculty member’s UC employment agreement.
-GBC reviews of Faculty Consulting Agreements are not legal or other advice, and are not intended to be conclusive.
-GBC recommends that faculty engage outside legal counsel to review the Agreement for terms that may affect faculty personally.
+Please note: BC provides only a courtesy review of the Faculty Consulting Agreement to highlight some potential conflicts between the Agreement and the faculty member’s UC employment agreement.
+BC reviews of Faculty Consulting Agreements are not legal or other advice, and are not intended to be conclusive.
+BC recommends that faculty engage outside legal counsel to review the Agreement for terms that may affect faculty personally.
 GBC is not authorized to sign the agreement or negotiate the agreement on behalf of the faculty member.
 See the faculty consulting section of the academic affairs website for additional information.

 Please go to the Industry Contracts Division's website for more information regarding Confidential Disclosure Agreements (CDA), Non-Disclosure Agreements (NDAs) and Material Transfer Agreements (MTAs).

 Clinical Service Agreements (Professional Fee for Service, Medical Directorships, Clinical Management Services, etc.): For Professional Fee for Service Agreements, requests must go through the Professional Fee for Service Agreement System (the PSA module in CACTAS).
-To request a CACTAS account, or if you need access to the system, contact Jean Jones, Associate Director, Office of Sponsored Research.
+To request a CACTAS account, or if you need access to the system, contact [email protected]

 Training Affiliation Agreements: All Training Agreements must be submitted by the appropriate School (Dentistry, Medicine, Nursing, Pharmacy, or Graduate Division).
 Requests should be submitted at least 60 days prior to the training start date.

 Students: If you are interested in training with an agency or at a location outside of the UC system, you must first contact your respective school administration office.
-The school administration office will then submit the official request to the Government and Business Contracts (GBC) Office via CACTAS.
+The school administration office will then submit the official request to the Business Contracts Office via CACTAS.